MasterDenis/CloudSavingOrganizer/README.md

 ## Usage

-To use CSO, follow these steps:
+First Download the Latest Release, then... to use CSO, follow these steps:

 1. Ensure that the folder containing the RUN.py file is synced with your cloud provider of choice, it should be a suitable and trustworthy cloud syncing service.
 2. Double-click on the RUN.py file.